evidentlyai/evidently/docs/book/get-started/tutorial.md

 ## What else is there?

 While you can treat JSON profile as a "text version" of the report to look at, it is intended for use with other tools.
-We suggest exploring [Integrations](../integrations) section of the documentation to see how you can use it in your machine learning workflow with tools like MLflow and Airflow to log and profile the models and data.
+We suggest exploring [Integrations](../integrations) section of the documentation to see how you can **use it in your machine learning workflow** with tools like MLflow and Airflow to log and profile the models and data.

-If you have a deployed ML service and want to collect data and model metrics on top of the live data stream, you can explore the [intgeration with Grafana and Prometheus](../integrations/evidently_and_grafana.md).
+If you have a deployed ML service and want to **collect data and model metrics on top of the live data stream**, you can explore the [intgeration with Grafana and Prometheus](../integrations/evidently_and_grafana.md).
 In this case, Evidently acts as a monitoring service, and you can configure the options to design more sophisticated logic as such size of the reference windows, moving reference, etc. It also comes with pre-built Grafana dashboards that act as a version of Evidently dashboards meant for real-time monitoring.

 Evidently is in active development, so expect things to change and evolve.
 You can subscribe to the [newsletter](https://evidentlyai.com/sign-up) or follow our [releases on GitHub](https://github.com/evidentlyai/evidently/releases) to stay updated about the latest functionality.